-Every year CVM welcomes individuals from around the globe to share in our life together.
-These volunteers join us for one year, working to support adults with special needs, and to contribute to the social and cultural life of our community.
+Every year CVM welcomes individuals and their families from around the globe to share in our life together.
+These volunteers join us for one year, working to support adults with a range of abilities, and to contribute to the social and cultural life of our community.
 While here at CVM opportunities for growth and development are regularly offered, whether that be continuing experience through hands on training, or through attendance of workshops and conferences.
-Often coworkers find that they would like to extend their stay another year or more, some choose to take on workshops or become long-term service providers as well.
+Often Coworkers find that they would like to extend their stay another year or more, some choose to take on workshops or become long-term service providers as well.

-The services that coworkers provide brings a fresh perspective to our community, and imparts dynamism into our daily lives.
+The services that Coworkers provide bring a fresh perspective to our community, and imparts dynamism into our daily lives.
 Some people come to us for a refreshing new take on life after university, many are seeking a new direction in their lives, and still others are searching for something more permanent.
-Regardless of their motivations, co-workers come bringing gifts of knowledge and experience that serve the community, and leave with even more to share with the world around them.
+Regardless of their motivations, Coworkers come bringing gifts of knowledge and experience that serve the community, and leave with even more to share with the world around them.

 - Direct care experience preferred